SH1106-Based OLED Display

 Better not use “hacked” libraries!

-Unfortunately, these adaptations were not always done according to standards.
-They may have worked for the original author, and they may also work for you, but there can be header file errors and linker issues when your environment doesn’t match the library authors’ environment, i.e. because you might be using platformio instead of ArduinoIDE.
+Unfortunately, these modifications were not always done according to standards.
+They may work for the original author or even for you, but you might encounter header file errors and linker issues if your environment doesn’t match the library author’s, for example, using PlatformIO instead of Arduino IDE.

 Conclusions

 However, the firmware generated by ESPHome is significantly larger than manually compiled C++ code.
-This is expected because ESPHome firmware includes standard features like OTA updates and encrypted wireless communication.
+This is expected because ESPHome includes standard features like OTA updates and encrypted wireless communication.

 Data Sheets